 Provide Some Unstructured Downtime or Recreation

 It’s tough to go, go, go for days on end.
 Teens have such busy schedules with school and sports, so they really just want to slow down and relax.
 Plan some kick-back time at the hotel pools or arcades or make a shopping stop at Disney Springs.
 Experience a sporting event at ESPN Wide World of Sports, surf at Typhoon Lagoon, chill out at Blizzard Beach, play golf (or mini-golf) or even explore Fort Wilderness, which offers horseback riding, archery and more.
-Other fun things to do outside the theme parks include the NBA Experience for hands-on thrills and excitement or bowling at Splitsville Luxury Lanes.
-(Note that some of these experiences are modified or currently unavailable.)
+Other fun things to do outside the theme parks include taking a ride on the helium balloon, Aerophile - The World Leader in Balloon Flight or bowling at Splitsville Luxury Lanes at Disney Springs.

 Play with the Disney Parks App